 Planetariums across Spain including Madrid, Tenerife, Toledo usually stage events around the Perseids so look out for special activities.

-- WATCH: Stunning fireball soaring 96,000 km/hr over Spain’s Andalucia
+- WATCH: Impressive fireball streak across sky in Spain’s Andalucia